 The charm of Charleston extends to the coast, especially to Hilton Head Island.
 It is a family-friendly destination with activities for all ages.

 Hilton Head is located less than an hour away from Savannah, Georgia.
-Vacationers are able to spend time doing a variety of outdoor activities, including golfing, kayaking, and bicycling.
+Vacationers can spend time doing various outdoor activities, including golfing, kayaking, and bicycling.
 It is also a great spot for destination events like weddings.

 Much of northern North Carolina’s coast is protected by barrier islands, which have been developed into popular tourist destinations.